Public Security Intelligence Agency

-The Public Security Intelligence Agency (公安調査庁, kōanchōsa-chō) is the intelligence agency of Japan, falling under the Ministry of Justice which collects and analyzes information from domestic and international on threats to national security and works to eliminate those threats.
+The Public Security Intelligence Agency (公安調査庁, Kōanchōsa-chō) is a Japanese intelligence agency under the Ministry of Justice, which collects and analyzes information from domestic and international sources on threats to national security and works to eliminate those threats based on the Subversive Activities Prevention Act and the Act Regarding the Control of Organizations Which Committed Indiscriminate Mass Murder.

-The agency is responsible for analysis and development intelligence gathering and counterintelligence systems to create national security, civilian intelligence cybersecurity, clandestine and covert operations, countering hybrid threats, counterintelligence, counter-revolutionary, counterterrorism, creation a civilian security network intelligence, information and psychological warfare, intelligence gathering and assessment, internal security, protects classified civilian intelligence security information under authorized authority, public security, threat assessment to national security, and espionage against threats to Japanese national security based on the Subversive Activities Prevention Act and the Act Regarding the Control of Organizations Which Committed Indiscriminate Mass Murder.

 Any investigation conducted by the agency needs to go through the Public Security Examination Commission (PSEC) in order to determine if there is a justification to investigate and clamp down on an organization's activities.

-As the national security agency with the role to collects and analyzing intelligence, the PSIA contributes to Japanese government policy by providing relevant organizations with necessary foreign and domestic data (collected through investigations and intelligence activities) on subversive organizations.

-The PSIA's findings are released publicly through the annually-published Naigai Jousei no Kaiko to Tenbo (Situation in Public Security inside and outside Japan and their prospect) as well as regularly-published Kokusai Terrorism Youran (International Terrorism Report).
+The PSIA's findings are released publicly through the annually-published Naigai Jousei no Kaiko to Tenbo (Situation in Public Security Inside and Outside Japan and Their Prospect) as well as regularly-published Kokusai Terrorism Youran (International Terrorism Report).

-In recent years, the PSIA is eyed as the basis for the creation of a new foreign intelligence agency.
+Since 2015, the PSIA has been eyed as the basis for the creation of a new foreign intelligence agency.